-Therapy Specialties for High-Achieving and Asian American Women
+Therapy Specialties for High-Achieving, Highly Sensitive & Asian American People

-Many of the women who find their way here are high-achieving, responsible, and deeply thoughtful.
-On the outside, you may look capable and steady.
-Internally, you may feel exhausted, conflicted, or quietly self-critical.
+On the outside, you may look capable and steady, but internally, you feel exhausted, conflicted, or quietly self-critical

-My work centers women navigating over-responsibility, burnout, shame, cultural pressure, and intergenerational trauma.
+My work centers people navigating over-responsibility, burnout, shame, cultural pressure, and intergenerational trauma.
 These experiences often overlap, but each has its own roots and healing path.

 Eldest Daughter Syndrome & Over-Responsibility